-Applications and examples of rigid flex PCBs.
+Applications and examples of rigid flex PCBs design rules.

 The more I play with, look at and research rigid-flex PCB technology, the more cool applications I keep finding.
 Last week I had the pleasure of attending the exhibition at this year’s PCB West conference, in Santa Clara CA (and with that, meeting a few fine folks from the Altium user community and seeing some old friends too!)
 What I expected to find were a few board fab houses who dabbled in Rigid-Flex and a few who “specialized” and could offer me some tips, hints and tricks.

-I have to say, this has come a long way in the last few years, and I was blown away by the plethora of flex circuit fabs now available in sunny California alone, not to mention the quality, precision, and layer counts now available for flex circuit and rigid-flex fabrication.
+I have to say, this has come a long way in the last few years, and I was blown away by the plethora of flex circuit fabs now available in sunny California alone, not to mention the quality, precision, and layer counts now available for flex circuit and rigid-flex PCB design and fabrication.

 This is awesome.